rust-lang/rfcs/active/0000-zero-cost-coercions.md

 is never a virtual call, as it is not a method of `Coercible`: `Coercible<T>` doesn't have a vtable, and is considered a built-in "kind" alongside `Copy`, `Send`, etc.

-Where single inheritance and subtyping conflate many different ideas, among them transparenta ccess to superstruct fields, zero-cost conversion from sub- to supertypes, and these conversions being implicit/automatic, `Coercible` captures and exposes only the thing which is truly important: the zero-cost conversions, and for a much wider range of scenarios.
+Where single inheritance and subtyping conflate many different ideas, among them transparent access to superstruct fields, zero-cost conversion from sub- to supertypes, and these conversions being implicit/automatic, `Coercible` captures and exposes only the thing which is truly important: the zero-cost conversions, and for a much wider range of scenarios.